 - 1 cup (150g) green beans

-- 2 tbsp butter or dairy free butter
+- 2 tablespoon butter or dairy free butter

 - milk or dairy free milk, for brushing the pastry

-- 2 tbsp grated vegetarian parmesan or vegan parmesan
+- 2 tablespoon grated vegetarian parmesan or vegan parmesan

 - Heat the oven to 400F/200C.